aramis-lab/clinicadl/docs/Preprocessing/Introduction.md

-# `clinicadl preprocessing` - Image preprocessing pipelines
+# Image preprocessing pipelines: prepare your data for deep learning.

 ## Introduction